HRM-036: Use of Disaster Leave

 All employees must request permission for leave to provide emergency services in response to a declared state of emergency or disaster from their immediate supervisor (e.g., department chair, unit manager, supervisor, principal investigator, etc.).

 Prior to awarding paid leave, required documentation must be on file that establishes that the criteria outlined in Section 1D above have been met.
 The immediate supervisor shall make a recommendation: (1) based on the information as required in Section 1D above; and (2) written confirmation that adequate arrangements have been made to meet the individuals’ teaching or other job responsibilities during the requested leave of absence.

-Leave for an Employee who is a Victim of a Disaster: Leave may be available under this policy to an employee who has sustained severe or catastrophic damage to or loss of his/her primary personal residence, or has been ordered to evacuate that residence, as a result of a natural or man-made emergency or disaster.
+Leave for an Employee who is a Victim of a Disaster: Leave may be available under this policy to an employee who has sustained severe or catastrophic damage to or loss of their primary personal residence, or has been ordered to evacuate that residence, because of a natural or man-made emergency or disaster.

 An employee requesting such leave must meet all criteria noted below: